IanOberle/Challenge-Projects/README.md

 Next Task: Go through files and add in comments.
 Codes are relatively small and fairly easy to navigate, but for the sake of standards, I'm going to add comments.

 (4/11/2019) Added more projects that I completed on the specified date.

+(4/16/2019) Changed repository name to add some level protection/prevention (repository cannot be searched under Open Kattis tag) from others using my codes to complete Open Kattis projects.